ASAG-ISCAS/PyBDR/README.md

 accumulation of over-approximation error through the iterative computation in the construction of reachable sets.
-As the extent of the wrapping effect correlates strongly with the volume of the initial set, techniques that partition the initial state space and independently compute reachable sets of those partitions are often used to reduce the wrapping effect, ${\color{red} \text{some colorized text}}$
-<span style="color:red">especially for large initial sets or/and large time horizons</span>.
+As the extent of the wrapping effect correlates strongly with the volume of the initial set, techniques that partition the initial state space and independently compute reachable sets of those partitions are often used to reduce the wrapping effect, ${\color{red} \text{especially for large initial sets or/and large time horizons}}$ .
 Such partitioning may, however, induce extensive demand on computation time and memory, often rendering the existing reachability analysis techniques not suitable for complex real-world applications.
 Not being forced to explore the full, i.g. exponential in the dimensionality, number of partitions could help such procedures tremendously.
 This is the theme of this tool, which implements the so-called <a href="http://lcs.ios.ac.cn/~xuebai/publication.html"><strong>'set-boundary based method'</strong></a> that